-The supplies you’ll need includes but isn’t limited to PVC tubing, a PVC connector, a 30-gallon tote and lid, fountain pump, PVC primer, drill, caulking gun, net pots, nozzle, and hose clamp.
+The supplies you’ll need include but aren’t limited to PVC tubing, a PVC connector, a 30-gallon tote and lid, a fountain pump, PVC primer, a drill, caulking gun, net pots, nozzle, and hose clamp.
 Depending on what supplies you already own or where you shop, it’s easy to keep these costs to a minimum.

 However, the second option is when things get a bit more pricey.
 If you don’t want to build your own aeroponic system, you’ll have to go with one that’s already made, which can cost you well over $1,000.

 As such, you must make sure this is a system you’re going to use because it’s quite an investment.

 The other big disadvantage of an aeroponic growing system is that if a part stops working, it’s very easy for plants to die.
 And, unless you’re nearby when this happens, it can be impossible to prevent.